bostondiditeam/MV3D/README.md

 │   ├── tracking.py   <--- prediction after training.
 │   ├── tracklets
 │   └── train.py    <--- training the whole network.
-└── utils    <-- all related tools put here, like ros bag data into kitti format
-    └── bag_to_kitti  <--- Take lidar value from ROS bag and save it as bin files.
+│── utils    <-- all related tools put here, like ros bag data into kitti format │    └── bag_to_kitti  <--- Take lidar value from ROS bag and save it as bin files.
+└── external_models    <-- use as a submodule, basically code from other repos.
+    └── didi-competition  <--- Code from Udacity's challenge repo with slightly modification, sync with Udacity's new updates regularly.
 ```

 # Related data are organized in this way.
 (Under /data directory)